RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

   Press any key to start collecting data.
   Fully open and close the gripper up to the second spring on the MTM multiple times.
-  NOTE: It is very important to not close the gripper all the way, stop when you feel some resitance from the second spring.
+  NOTE: It is very important to not close the gripper all the way; stop when you feel some resistance from the second spring.
   + indicates a new maximum, - indicates a new minimum.
   Press any key to stop collecting data.
   +-+++++----++++++++++-----------------------------------------------------------------------------------------------------------